Home » Technology » IPS vs VA

 Each of the technologies, VA and IPS, has an advantage somewhere and loses somewhere in these indicators.
 Therefore, there is no definite answer about which is better.

-Liquid crystal displays (LCD) are predominant in TVs.
+Liquid crystal displays (LCDs) are predominant in TVs.
 These include conventional LCD TVs, Samsung’s QLED, and LG’s NanoCell.
-Their competitors — OLED screens — are built using a completely different technology without liquid crystals.
+Their competitors, OLED screens, are built using a completely different technology without liquid crystals.

 LCD screen consists of several layers, including a layer of liquid crystals.
 The arrangement of the liquid crystals in space indicates whether the panel type used is VA or IPS.

 VA technology (vertical alignment) — vertical alignment in a matrix.
 Liquid crystals in a VA matrix are perpendicularly aligned when voltage is switched off, i.e., they do not let light through.
 When voltage is applied, the crystals rotate 90°, and a bright dot appears on the screen.
-Pixels do not allow light to pass through in the absence of voltage, so they are seen as black dots when they fail.
+Pixels do not allow light to pass through without voltage, so they are seen as black dots when they fail.

-IPS (in-plane switching) technology is a technology for improving the viewing angles of an LCD in which the liquid crystal molecules in the matrix switch in the plane of the LCD screen layer, rather than perpendicular to it.
+IPS (in-plane switching) technology improves the viewing angles of LCDs.
+In this technology, the liquid crystal molecules in the matrix switch in the plane of the LCD screen layer rather than perpendicular to it.

-For screen pixels to shine, you need a light source.
+Screen pixels need a light source to shine.
 The backlight is such a source, and the crystals in the cells allow this flow of light to pass through or block its path, depending on their position in space.
-The position of the crystals is regulated by the applied voltage from the TFT layer (thin film transistors).
+The position of the crystals is regulated by the voltage applied from the TFT layer (thin-film transistors).

 So, by regulating the voltage applied to the cells of the matrix from the TFT, we can regulate the glow of each sub-pixel.
 As you know, the picture on the screen is built from the pixels of the matrix, and each pixel is divided into three subpixels.

-Quantum dots are what gave rise to technologies like QLED and NanoCell.
-This is a layer of color filters through which the white backlight already becomes the desired color.
-If green grass is displayed, the backlight is greener, then the color spectrum is narrow and there is no harmful mixing from neighboring pixels.
+Quantum dots gave rise to technologies like QLED and NanoCell.
+They are a layer of color filters through which the white backlight already becomes the desired color.
+If green grass is displayed, the backlight becomes greener.
+The color spectrum is narrow, and there is no harmful mixing from neighboring pixels.
 You get pure color without unnecessary halftones.

 Color Accuracy VA or IPS

-So, color accuracy is affected by matrix technology and other technical factors, including the quality of backlighting and the processor.
-The processor, especially, is essential for the video upscaling system.
-The processor may not have time to process the colors of each pixel.
+Color accuracy is affected by matrix technology and other technical factors, including the quality of backlighting and the processor.
+The processor is especially essential for the video upscaling system.
+Without it, the processor may not have time to process the colors of each pixel.
 The more powerful the processor, the better.

 Therefore, when evaluating the accuracy of color reproduction, you need to consider different characteristics.